frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/support/issue.md

 * **Opening Time**: When the issue is created or logged the exact time will automatically be posted.
 * **Resolution Date**: When the user resolved the issue, Date and Time will get updated in this field.
 * **Resolution Details**: User can enter the details of the issue, once it is resolved.
 This is a text field.
 Also, user can upload the image, enter or create a table.

+#### Via Customer Portal
-* **Via Customer Portal**: If the Customer raising the Issue is a Website User (no access to modules), this checkbox will be ticked to indicate that.
+If the Customer raising the Issue is a Website User (no access to modules), this checkbox will be ticked to indicate that.

 ## 4. After Saving